Smartphone-only Monzo tops charts for banking customer satisfaction.

 These rankings are perhaps a sign of the times as technology begins to disrupt even the most traditional of industries – personal banking.

-It’s perhaps a lesson to many smaller firms that they cannot ignore the two lessons from this study.
+For any size firms, they cannot ignore the two lessons from this study.

 First, how broader consumer trends are changing, and those firms who can adapt are succeeding in providing excellent value to their customers.
 Whether it’s fighting the war on plastic, niche lifestyle brands, environmentally-conscious dietary choices or digital technology, wider consumer tastes are changing, and Monzo appears to be capitalising on one of these major shifts with great success.